 LANG2040.
-Translation exercise II (3 credits)

-This course is taught in the second semester only.
+Translation exercise II (3 credits) This course is taught in the second semester only.
 It is a continuation of Translation exercise I and students will practise additional structures and texts.

-Prerequisite: LANG2039 Translation exercise I

-Co-requisites: German II.1 or comparable level acquired elsewhere.
-Students wishing to be admitted to Translation exercise II without having enrolled in German II.1 will have to satisfy the Faculty Board through the Director of the Language Centre that they have attained the requisite standard elsewhere.
-Assessment: 100% coursework.
+Prerequisite: LANG2039 Translation exercise I German II.1 or comparable level acquired elsewhere.
+Students wishing to be Co-requisites: admitted to Translation exercise II without having enrolled in German II.1 will have to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained the requisite standard elsewhere.
+100% coursework.
+Assessment: